 Click + to add the Facebook Pages app and select the Create Page Video event.
 Continue by selecting your account or signing in first.
 Then, click Continue.

-On the Set up action screen, select your page first.
+To set up the action, select your page first.
 In the Video field, select Creatomate -> Url.
 You can add a title and description to your posts by linking to one of the feed columns.
 When done, click Continue:

 You can check if everything is set up right by clicking Test step.
 There will be a test video posted right away, so you might want to delete it.